-- Include general education in all programs to enhance the capacity for personal enrichment, and for intelligent and responsible participation in society. - Prepare students to progress smoothly into upper division work at colleges and universities. - Assist all students in the exploration of alternatives and the establishment of career and educational goals. - Prepare students for employment and advancement within their chosen careers.

-- Provide special opportunities for students who need to bring their academic skills up to an adequate level. - Offer continuing education to serve both occupational and avocational interests. - Provide community services related to specific community needs, including cultural, recreational, and general interest offerings. - Provide educational opportunities to assist all students in developing their highest academic potential.
+- Include general education in all programs to enhance the capacity for personal enrichment, and for intelligent and responsible participation in society. - Prepare students to transfer to colleges and universities. - Assist all students in exploration of alternatives and the establishment of career and educational goals. - Prepare students for employment and advancement within their chosen careers. - Provide special opportunities for students to improve their academic skills. - Offer continuing education to serve both occupational and avocational interests. - Provide community services related to specific community needs, including cultural, recreational, and general interest offerings. - Provide educational opportunities to assist all students in developing their highest academic potential.